Digital-Grinnell/manage-digital-ingest-flet-Alma/USER-GUIDE.md

    - All other fields remain blank for manual editing
    - Uses Alma-D CSV structure (66+ columns)
 4. Review generated data in the table view
+5. **Optional: Merge Existing Metadata**
+   - If you have an existing CSV with descriptive metadata:
+     - Click **"Upload Metadata CSV"**
+     - Select your CSV file with metadata
+     - Click **"Merge Metadata"**
+     - Matching rows are merged based on `file_name_1`
+     - Only empty fields are populated (existing data preserved)
+     - Review merge statistics in snack bar
-5. Click **"Export to CSV File"**
+6. Click **"Export to CSV File"**
    - Choose destination directory
    - CSV file is saved with timestamp: `generated_metadata_YYYYMMDD_HHMMSS.csv`
-6. Edit the exported CSV to add metadata before proceeding with workflow
+7. Edit the exported CSV to add/refine metadata before proceeding with workflow

 **Note**: Generated CSV rows are stored in session storage and cleared when app restarts.

+**Tip**: The merge feature is useful when you have partial metadata (descriptions, subjects, dates) in one CSV and want to combine it with newly generated file information.

 ### Step 4: Derivatives - Generate Thumbnails